Not Only Consistency: Enhance Test-Time Adaptation with Spatio-temporal Inconsistency for Remote Physiological Measurement: Experiments

-Notably, the BVP signals and video data within VIPL and V4V are not temporally synchronized, we did not evaluate the BVP and HRV estimation performance over it.
-Additionally, to ensure accurate alignment with the video data, the BVP signals have been down-sampled from 60 frames per second (fps) to 30 fps using cubic spline interpolation.
+Notably, the BVP signals and video data within VIPL and V4V are not temporally synchronized.
+Thus, we did not evaluate the BVP and HRV estimation performance over it.
+Additionally, to ensure accurate alignment with the video data, the BVP signals in VIPL and V4V were down-sampled from 60 frames per second (fps) to 30 fps using cubic spline interpolation.